 The clinical microbiology laboratory is important in antimicrobial stewardship.

-It carries out surveillance and provides data on multi drug resistant organisms for infection control purposes.
+In a lab, the staff carry out surveillance and provide data on multi-drug resistant organisms for infection control purposes.
 In step 2.2 Dr Oshun highlighted the need for samples and laboratory results to enable rational antibiotic prescribing.

 The laboratory should have antibiotic stewardship in mind when choosing or designing their information system.

 Effective communication and collaboration between the clinical microbiology laboratory, prescribers and antibiotic stewardship team is important.
 Procedures should be in place, by the laboratory, to ensure effective communication, and these procedures should be regularly reviewed and updated.

 The laboratory provides information on infections and their causative agents.
 It provides pathogen detection and antibiotics susceptibility results for individual patients which can be used for targeted therapy.

 In spite of this, the laboratory is under utilised and sometimes, results from the lab are disregarded because they are not trusted.